spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

 ![Overview diagram of the pre-install steps eager-load](/enterprise-version_air-gap-repo_overview-order-diagram-focus.webp)

-This guide provides instructions to prepare your airgap environment for a Palette VerteX installation by completing the required preparatory steps 1 through 4 shown in the diagram.
-The respective installation guides for each platform cover the remaining installation process
+This guide provides instructions to prepare your airgap environment for a Palette VerteX installation by completing the required preparatory steps one through four shown in the diagram.
+The respective installation guides for each platform cover the remaining installation process.

 ## Prepare Airgap Installation